-The American Federation of Teachers is a union of professionals that champions fairness; democracy; economic opportunity; and high-quality public education, healthcare and public services for our students, their families and our communities.
+The AFT is a union of professionals that champions fairness; democracy; economic opportunity; and high-quality public education, healthcare and public services for our students, their families and our communities.
 We are committed to advancing these principles through community engagement, organizing, collective bargaining and political activism, and especially through the work our members do.

-Copyright © American Federation of Teachers, AFL-CIO (AFT 2023).
+Copyright © AFT, AFL-CIO (AFT 2024).
 Permission is hereby granted to AFT state and local affiliates to reproduce and distribute copies of the work for nonprofit educational purposes, provided that copies are distributed at or below cost, and that the author, source, and copyright notice are included on each copy.
 Any distribution of such materials to third parties who are outside of the AFT or its affiliates is prohibited without first receiving the express written permission of the AFT.